mattermost/mattermost-test-management/data/test-cases/channels/move-threads/move-threads-Max-count.md

 ---
 # (Required) Ensure all values are filled up
-name: "Move a post if user's email ending in this domain to move threads"
+name: "Should be able to move a threaded post less than or equal to the Max Thread Count Move Size"
 status: Active
 priority: Normal
 folder: Move Threads